z0d14c/z0d14c-site/README.md

 # Brutal - The neobrutalist Astro theme

 Brutal is a minimal neobrutalist theme for [Astro](https://astro.build/).
 It's based on Neobrutalist Web Design, a movement that aims to create websites with a minimalistic and functional design.
-It has some integrations like Image Optimization, RSS, Sitemap, ready to get your SEO done right.
+It has integrations like Image Optimization and Sitemap, ready to get your SEO done right.

 The theme has no JavaScript integration out of the box, but can always be added of course.